Just 5 minutes every day to improve your SEO

 3. Improve Your URLs, Titles, and Metas

-Along this same topic, you’ll also want to improve your titles and meta descriptions.
-By making your titles more clickable and your meta descriptions more appealing you’ll improve your click-through-rate from the search results.
+Along with this same topic, you’ll also want to improve your titles and meta descriptions.
+By making your titles more clickable and your meta descriptions more appealing you’ll improve your click-through rate from the search results.

 Having a higher organic CTR will actually help to improve your search engine rankings too.